-Let’s touch on the actual definition briefly, then teach you how to use multisensory teaching methods while teaching your child(ren).
+Let’s touch on the actual multisensory definition briefly.
+Afterwards, you can learn how to use multisensory teaching methods while teaching your child(ren).

-As a literal definition, Multi-sensory is divided into two components
+As a literal multisensory definition is divided into two components

 Multi, meaning “more than one”, and Sensory which “Involves or is derived from the senses.”

 Thus, Multisensory “Relates to or involves more than one of the bodily senses at a time.”